bcgov/sso-switchover-agent/README.md

 The local deployment workflow is an option if keycloak needs to be redeployed and github actions are down.
 It is also a useful workflow when making changes to the helm charts.
 Deploying changes directly to the sandbox environment is easier and less time intensive than requiring a code review and merging a PR.
 See [Local dev environment set up](#local-development-environment) and [Scripts](#scripts) documentation.

-<u>Developer Note</u>: When deploying from a local environment it is crucial to have the branch up to date with remote the `dev`.
+**Developer Note**: When deploying client facing apps from a local environment it is crucial to have the branch up to date with remote the `dev`.
 If the image tag in `/transition-scripts/values/values.yaml` does not match the image tag on the remote dev branch, the keycloak image will revert the next time the github action is triggered.

 ### Triggering the deployments/transisions in github